Delete Relation using condition¶

 whereClause |

-a where clause condition identifying the objects in the child table which will be removed from the relation to the parent object. |
+A where clause condition identifying the objects in the child table which will be removed from the relation to the parent object. |

 callback |

-a responder object which will receive a callback when the relation has been deleted or if an error occurs.
+A responder object which will receive a callback when the relation has been deleted or if an error occurs.
 Applies to the asynchronous method only. |

 Return Value¶